-Karti Chidambaram says his rights as MP breached by CBI during raids
+Karti Chidambaram accuses CBI of breaching his rights as MP during raids

 Project visas are a special type of visa for employees of the power and steel sector.
 Guidelines for these visas were issued during P Chidambaram’s tenure as the home minister in 2010, but there was no provision to reuse them.

-On Wednesday, the Enforcement Directorate had registered a money-laundering case against the Congress MP and others on the basis of the Central Bureau of Investigation’s first information report.
+On Wednesday, the Enforcement Directorate had registered a money laundering case against the Congress MP and others on the basis of the Central Bureau of Investigation’s first information report.